-PLEASE make sure your submissions are in an envelope or are secured together (with a rubber band, for example) so the documents don’t get separated.
-It is your responsibility to make sure all documents are submitted together for your project.
+PLEASE make sure your submission is complete (all required paperwork including the application) and in an envelope or secured with a rubber band or clip.
+It is your responsibility to make sure all documentation is submitted together for your project.
 Thank you!

 The Town of Queensbury requires ALL contractors to submit COI/WC documentation.
 If you are a sole proprietor you will need to submit a NYS Exemption form which can be found by following this link: How to Obtain a Certificate of Exemption.